xrootd/howto/docs/ec/admintasks.md

 In the rare case when the server and its disks are all lost, one will need to check all files on other servers, and see which files are missing a zip stripe.

-#### Recover damaged files
+#### Repair damaged files

-With a list of files to be recovered in hand, one can now start the recovery procedure.
+With a list of files to be repaired in hand, one can now start the repair procedure.
 This procedure can be summarized as the following steps:

 1. identity the files that need to be repaired
 2. copy each file to a new name e.e. `myfile.new`
-3. (optionally) compair the checksum of the old and new files
+3. (optionally) compare the checksum of the old and new files
 4. delete the old file
 5. rename the new file to the old name